akeneo/pim-docs/cookbook/import_export/clean-csv-file-during-product-import.rst

    :language: php
    :linenos:

-Use our new Connector
+Use the new Connector
 ---------------------

-Now if you refresh the cache, your new export can be found under Extract > Import profiles > Create import profile.
+Now if you refresh the cache, the new export can be found under Extract > Import profiles > Create import profile.

 You can run the job from the UI or you can use following command: